 - Physical and emotional dependence, which may cause a withdrawal syndrome (flu-like symptoms, low alertness, mood distributions, reduced motivation to work, nausea, and headache); in one study, withdrawal syndrome caused reversible cerebral vasoconstriction syndrome (presented with thunderclap-headache).

-- A medication-overuse headache: Incapacitating headache from the chronic, daily treatment with acetaminophen which increases the excitability of the neurons of the amygdala, and may cause anxiety along with a headache, although, it may result from the overuse of other migraine treatments and may be associated with insomnia, non-restorative sleep, and psychological distress.
+- A medication-overuse headache: Incapacitating headache from the chronic, daily treatment with acetaminophen increases the excitability of the neurons of the amygdala and may cause anxiety along with a headache, although it may result from the overuse of other migraine treatments and may be associated with insomnia, non-restorative sleep, and psychological distress.

 - Nephropathy: It may cause allergic tubular interstitial nephritis, and an association with chronic kidney disease is suspected.